juma-moringa/Portfolio/README.md

 ## Author
 Juma Allan
 ## Description
-Its a website that expalins more about my
+Its a website that expalins more about my portfolio and interests on programming
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal